top of page

 Results come within 72 hours so plan accordingly.

-Be aware that you will have to upload a passport photo, but the dimensions are different to our UK version.
-Most photo booths offer the 'Indian-sized option' passport photos as well.
+Be aware that you will have to upload a passport photo, but the dimensions are different to our UK version, so it may need a little editing.

 It may come in handy to take spares of these photos; pre-chopped, on your travels.
-Depending on where you visit, you may be asked for photos to get permits to cross particular land borders e.g. entering Sikkim.
+Depending on where you visit, you may be asked for photos to get permits to cross particular land borders e.g. entering Sikkim and Arunachal Pradesh

 The first page of the India E-Visa Application